-The purpose of the Health Equity Committee to 1) Provide guidance on how Neighborhood can champion equitable healthcare services and reduce health disparities among at risk populations; 2) Position Neighborhood as a resource in the Rhode Island community; 3) Influence public policies that address health and social disparities and obstacles to achieve health equity; 4) Identify and influence changes to policies, laws, systems, environments and practices to eliminate inequities in opportunities and resources needed to "achieve full health potential." and 5) Establish a platform to fully consider the range of systemic racial and ethnic inequities of health care.
+The purpose of the Health Equity Committee is to 1) Provide guidance on how Neighborhood can champion equitable healthcare services and reduce health disparities among at risk populations; 2) Position Neighborhood as a resource in the Rhode Island community; 3) Influence public policies that address health and social disparities and obstacles to achieve health equity; 4) Identify and influence changes to policies, laws, systems, environments and practices to eliminate inequities in opportunities and resources needed to "achieve full health potential." and 5) Establish a platform to fully consider the range of systemic racial and ethnic inequities of health care.

-The Health Equity Committee is comprised of multi-disciplinary staff across the organization and reports to the Chief Diversity Officer and Vice President of Culture and Inclusion.
-The Chief Diversity Officer and Vice President of Culture and Inclusion provides oversight and direction to the Committee.
-The Health Equity Committee meets every other month and more frequently if needed.
+The Health Equity Committee is comprised of multi-disciplinary staff across the organization and reports up to the Chief Medical Officer through the Vice President Clinical Strategy and Implementation.
+The Health Equity Committee provides regular updates to the Medicaid and Commercial Quality and Operations and INTEGRITY Quality and Operations committees.
+The Health Equity Committee meets at minimum quarterly.